ekaone/posts-prasetia-me/src/content/blog/tokenizers-the-building-blocks-of-generative-ai.md

 - Data representation: Tokenizers determine how the input and output data are represented and encoded, which can influence the information and structure that the model can capture and manipulate.
 - Data processing: Tokenizers determine how the input and output data are processed and decoded, which can influence the speed and efficiency of the model's computation and generation.
 - Data quality: Tokenizers determine how the input and output data are split and mapped, which can influence the accuracy and diversity of the model's output.

+Thank you for reading this article, I hope you find it useful.
+Have fun with generative AI! 🤖